pha123661/homepage/content/authors/admin/_index.md

   # Link to a PDF of your resume/CV.
   # To use: copy your resume to `static/uploads/resume.pdf`, enable `ai` icons in `params.yaml`,
   # and uncomment the lines below.
-  # - icon: cv
+  - icon: cv
-  #   icon_pack: ai
+    icon_pack: ai
-  #   link: uploads/resume.pdf
+    link: uploads/resume.pdf
+    display:
+      header: true

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Hi I'm Oscar!

-I'm passionate about applying ML solutions to real-world challenges.
-I have contributed to the development of the TAIDE LLM and my ML-based HVAC control solution has yielded savings of up to 1 million at TSMC.
-I enjoy working with diverse teams and am always eager to learn and share.

-Welcome to my personal website, where you can learn more about my interests and professional journey.
+Hi!
+I'm Oscar, a Machine Learning Algorithm Engineer at Google.
+I specialize in large-scale LLM training and efficient diffusion models.
+I have a strong background in computer science, with a Master's degree from National Taiwan University and a Bachelor's degree from National Chiao Tung University.

+I have experience in various ML projects, including the development of a large-scale LLM and an efficient diffusion model.
+I have published research papers in top-tier conferences such as ECCV.
+My work has also been recognized with multiple awards, including the The Yin Zhi Tong Memorial Scholarship and Gold in the Intelligent Living Space Design Competition.

+I am passionate about building and delivering high-impact ML/GenAI solutions.
+My track record includes working with industry leaders like Google, Intel, and TSMC.
+I am always seeking opportunities to translate cutting-edge technology into significant value.

 <center>
 <i class="fa-solid fa-arrow-down" aria-hidden="true" style="color:#1664c0"></i> {{< staticref "uploads/Oscar_Li_Resume.pdf" "newtab" >}}Download my Resume{{< /staticref >}}